gem-pasteur/macsyfinder/doc/source/user_guide/model_definition.rst

 A model is the association of several elements:
     * a definition which describe the systems to capture. the definitions use a xml grammar. for more information about definition see :ref:`below<model-definition-grammar-label>`.
-    * a set of profile for each gene belonging the model
+    * a set of profile, one for each gene belonging the models.

 The models are grouped by family and eventually subfamily, for instance *secretion* or *cas protein*, ...
-A models family are a model package.
+A model family are a model package.

 .. _package_structure: